ilanashapiro/stg_optimization/README.md

 The file `build_graph.py` in the top level of the project folder contains the runner code from Section 3 of the paper: creating the STGs from music pieces and adding to our dataset, and augmenting, compressing, and visualizing STGs. `parse_analyses.py` contains helper functions for `build_graph.py` that build the STGs according to the analyses in the beginning of Section 6 experiments.

 The folder `project/centroid` contains the code from Sections 4 and 5 in the paper. `simanneal_centroid.py` contains the implementation of both annealers (single-level graph alignment annealing and bi-level centroid annealing) from Sections 4.1 and 5.1.
-Approximate centroids are generated using `simanneal_centroid.py`. `z3_matrix_projection_incremental.py` contains the Z3 solver code for repairing the approximate centroids from Section 5.2: the final, repaired, structurally sound centroids are generated using this file.
+Approximate centroids are generated using this file. `z3_matrix_projection_incremental.py` contains the Z3 solver code for repairing the approximate centroids from Section 5.2: the final, repaired, structurally sound centroids are generated using this file.

-Details about the 32 pieces used for the Structural Experiment (Section 6.1) can be found in the file `project/experiments/structural_distance/structural_distance_music/input_pieces.txt`.
-The 210 set combinations of these pieces used in the experiment can be found in `project/experiments/structural_distance/structural_distance_music/set_combinations.txt`

-Details about the pieces used for the Centroid Experiment (Section 6.2) can be found in the file `project/experiments/centroid/corpora/info.txt`.
+The folders `project/experiments/structural_distance` and `project/experiments/centroid` respectively contain the code for the Section 6.1 (structural distance) and Section 6.2 (centroid) experiments (both mathematical and musical evaluations).

-Individual files also contain docstrings relating the code to the relevant parts of the paper
+Individual files also contain docstrings relating the code to the relevant parts of the paper.

 ## Information about the experiments
 In the Structural Distance experiment from Section 6.1, we do the mathematical evaluation in `project/experiments/structural_distance/structural_distance_synthetic` (run the file structural_distance_synthetic.py in this folder), and the musical evaluation in `project/experiments/structural_distance/structural_distance_music` (run the file `analyze_results.py` in this folder).
+Details about the 32 pieces used for the Structural Distance Music Evaluation Experiment (Section 6.1) can be found in the file `project/experiments/structural_distance/structural_distance_music/input_pieces.txt`.
+The 210 set combinations of these pieces used in the experiment can be found in `project/experiments/structural_distance/structural_distance_music/set_combinations.txt`.

 In the Centroids Experiment from Section 6.2, we do the mathematical evaluation in project/experiments/centroid/synthetic_centroid_experiment (run the file `synthetic_centroid_experiment.py` in this folder), and the musical evaluation in `project/experiments/centroid/substructure_frequency_experiment` (run the file `substructure_frequency_experiment.py` in this folder).
+Details about the pieces used for the Centroid Music Evaluation Experiment (Section 6.2) can be found in the file `project/experiments/centroid/corpora/info.txt`.

 All the relevant material, including the generated/synthetic synthetic STGs used to get the results in the paper, are in these folders.